huydev/vue-modal-expand/packages/vue-modal-expand/README.md

 - visible: Ref to the visibility state
 - args: Ref to the arguments passed to the modal
-- show(): Method to show modal
+- show(args): Method to show modal
 - hide(): Method to hide modal
-- resolve(args): Resolve the modal promise
+- resolve(dataArgs): Resolve the modal promise
-- reject(args): Reject the modal promise
+- reject(dataArgs): Reject the modal promise

 ## Examples